steering

 Whole libraries have been written about steering geometry, I will be brief.

-Bumpsteer is eliminated by having the outer tie-rod ends move in an arc that closely corresponds to their movement along the pillars.
+Bumpsteer is eliminated by having the outer tie-rod ends move in an arc that

-The steering arms correctly observe the Ackerman principles of steering ensuring that all 3 wheels describe a circle about a common point when cornering.
+of steering ensuring that all 3 wheels describe a circle about a

 The centre-line of the kingpins intersects the tyre contact patch for braking stability.